Tuition, Fees & Net Price Calculator

 - Financial Aid awards will occur once all requested documents are submitted and the Financial Aid Office has determined eligibility.

-- Financial aid funds will be awarded the third Wednesday of class after the add/drop period for the semester ends.
+- Financial aid funds will be awarded the third week of classes after the add/drop period for the semester ends.

 - Money owed to EWVCTC for tuition, books and fees, will be deducted from financial aid award and the remaining amount will be refunded to the student.